bio-tools/biotoolsDocs/docs/community_specific_guidelines.rst

 * The *bio.tools* `Curators Guide <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_ provides in-depth curation guidelines.
 You might need to refer to it, wherever you see the {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html>`_} links.
 * The `biotoolsSchema documentation <https://biotoolsschema.readthedocs.io/en/latest/>`_ summarises the attributes, information model and controlled vocabularies - including the `EDAM ontology <https://edamontologydocs.readthedocs.io/en/latest/>`_ - used by *bio.tools*.
 Links to these docs are provided where needed.

-* To get help using *bio.tools*, or for general curation advice, please mail `registry-support <mailto:registry-support@elixir-dk.org>`_.
+* To get help using *bio.tools*, or for general curation advice, please mail `registry-support <mailto:support-bio-tools@sdu.dk>`_.
-* If you have questions specifically about the IFB catalogue curation process, you can mail `Jon Ison <mailto:jon.c.ison@gmail.com>`_ directly.

 .. note::
     These instructions are tailored to the needs of IFB tool providers.
 If you find a bug, or have any questions or suggestions, please post them on `GitHub <https://github.com/bio-tools/biotoolsDocs/issues>`_.

 1. Get a bio.tools account